UCLNatSci/2022/NSCI0005/_sources/odes/2nd_order_ODEs.md

 x_p=A\,e^{t}
 ```
 However, if you substitute this into the left hand side of the equation you will find that it simply gives zero.
 Our desired ansatz here is a solution of the
-homogeneous problem also!
-If (and only if) you encounter this problem, you can fix it by multiplying your ansatz by the differentiation variable, here $t$.
-The reason
-this works is similar to the derivation of the linearly independent result that was given in the case of homogeneous problems with a repeated eigenvalue.
-So here we try:
+homogeneous problem also - so here we try:
 ```{math}
 x_p=A\,t\,xe^{t}
 ```